iklam/jdk/src/java.base/share/man/keytool.md

 ## Generating the Key Pair

-Create a keystore and then generate the key pair.
+Create a keystore and then generate the key slot.

 You can enter the command as a single line such as the following: